FUFN (Fuck You for Now): Promotion and reception

 "FUFN (Fuck You for Now)" was first teased on 12 February 2025 in a Fendi commercial campaign starring Thirlwall for the Mamma Baguette bag.
 A snippet of the track was posted on Jade's social media accounts on 26 February 2025.

 The music video for the song was directed by Lucrecia and released on Jade's YouTube channel on 14 March 2025.
-The video features Jade attending a premiere of her movie with her boyfriend, played by Conor Finch, whilst feeling bitter about a recent argument they both had and imagining herself pushing him away with her powers.
+The video features Jade attending a premiere of her movie with her boyfriend, played by Connor Finch, whilst feeling bitter about a recent argument they both had and imagining herself pushing him away with her powers.
 Nick Grimshaw made a cameo as the host of the movie premiere, and Jade's real-life boyfriend Jordan Stephens made a cameo during the end of the video as a fan who compliments Jade's movie.
 The video was largely filmed on-site at Broadway Cinema in Letchworth.

 Sarah Jamieson of DIY described "FUFN (Fuck You for Now)" as trying to "emulate the gloriously heady heights of Lady Gaga's The Fame Monster, with its slinky, reflective verses soon making way for a dizzying, thumping chorus.
 It's a ballsy offering that continues to prove Jade is one of the most enticing and fresh voices in pop right now".

 Jade began performing "FUFN (Fuck You for Now)" during several festivals over the summer of 2025, including BBC Radio 1's Big Weekend on 25 May 2025, the 2025 edition of Mighty Hoopla on 31 May 2025, Capital's Summertime Ball on 15 June 2025 and Glastonbury Festival 2025 on 28 June 2025.
 On both the Radio 1 and the Summertime Ball performances, Jade substituted the middle-8 section for an audience chant of "FUFN".
 For other festival performances including Glastonbury, Jade used this section to instead call out social issues, such as the justification of genocide, the right-wing populist political party Reform UK, and transphobia.